Penetration Testing

 Dumping connection string from memory

 As we have already seen two types of data storage issues in thick client applications one is storing sensitive data in registry entries and another one is hardcoded credentials.
-Now we are going to see another type of data storage issue that is predominantly seen in the 2-tier application that is finding database connection strings in memory.
+Now we are going to see another type of data storage issue that predominantly affects the 2-tier application that involves finding database connection strings in memory.
 There are two scenarios to find these database connection strings.

 Scenario 1